julianidiart/notes/books/clean-agile.md

 - In Pair Programming, two developers work together at one workstation.
 One writes the code (the driver), while the other reviews each line as it's written (the navigator).
 - This collaboration helps improve code quality and spreads knowledge throughout the team​.
 - Pair Programming encourages constant code review, leading to fewer defects and better design.
 It also facilitates knowledge sharing, making the team more resilient to personnel changes.

+## 6. Becoming Agile

+### Agile Values

+- There are four core values essential to Agile:
+  1. Courage: Teams must maintain high code quality and discipline, even when facing pressures to cut corners for political safety.
+  2. Communication: Effective communication within the team and with external stakeholders is crucial.
+Informal communication helps strengthen team bonds and stakeholder relationships.
+  3. Feedback: Agile practices provide rapid feedback, allowing teams to quickly identify and correct issues.
+This feedback loop also helps teams learn from their past decisions.
+  4. Simplicity: Agile encourages direct solutions, reducing unnecessary complexity both in code and in personal interactions.

+### Transformation

+- Transitioning to Agile involves a significant shift in values, particularly for large organizations accustomed to traditional management styles focused on safety, consistency, and control.
+- Middle management often resists Agile adoption due to its emphasis on direct communication and risk-taking, which contrasts with their traditional roles.
+- Agile transformations may also be met with resistance from roles like tech leads or project managers, who may feel their roles are diminished.
+However, their skills are still crucial in an Agile environment.

+### Coaching

+- Agile coaches play a vital role in guiding teams through the transition, ensuring adherence to Agile principles.
+- Unlike external Agile trainers who might provide short-term training, coaches are typically team members who maintain the Agile way internally.
+- Coaching involves asking the right questions to help teams discover how Agile practices can solve their problems, rather than dictating solutions.

+#### Coaching—An Alternative View (by Damon Poole)

+- Coaching focuses on asking questions and addressing the unique circumstances of each team.
+- Effective coaching requires demonstrating the personal benefits of Agile to the team members.
+- The goal of coaching is not to prescribe solutions but to reveal blind spots and challenge underlying beliefs.
+- An Agile transformation should be conducted iteratively, not as a top-down, project-like initiative.

+### Agile in the Large

+- Agile was originally designed for small teams but has been adapted for large organizations.
+- Techniques like Scrum of Scrums and frameworks such as SAFe (Scaled Agile Framework) and LeSS (Large Scale Scrum) are used to scale Agile practices.
+- Managing large teams in software development involves organizing them into smaller, more manageable groups.

+### Agile Tools (by Tim Ottinger and Jeff Langr)

+- Mastery of both simple and complex tools is essential for software developers, but only tools that provide significant value with minimal learning effort should be chosen.
+- Great tools should help achieve objectives, be easy to learn, become transparent in use, allow for adaptation, and be affordable.
+- For co-located Agile teams, simple physical tools like sticky notes and whiteboards are effective, but remote teams might require more sophisticated digital tools.
+- Complex Agile Lifecycle Management tools should support, not constrain, team processes.
+The tool should adapt to the team's needs, not the other way around.